siddharthashok/Site-Launch-Checklist/README.md

 A checklist of miscellaneous tasks to do before launching a public website.

 ```
-## Framing / Call to Action
-- [ ] Make sure that the site has a clear call to action.
-This should not be 'hey look at this cool tool'.
-Rather, it should be a way for someone to engage in a meaningful way on the issue being presented.

-Some examples:

-* Join a mailing list (which means you need to create one)
-* Attend an event
-* Share on Facebook/Twitter
-* Donate to a particular organization
-* Create a Tumblr for people to share interesting findings (if it's a data access site)

 ## Web Search Indexing
 * [ ] If you have a staging site, tell the search engine robots not to index you with a robots.txt
 * [ ] Make sure you allow indexing when you are ready to launch